 The school is an exciting environment for graduate studies; we welcome graduate students from the UK and around the world to join our diverse and highly-rated research team.
 We particularly welcome applications on topics with direct relevance to national and international policy and social work concerns.

-The school houses seven specialist research centres, one of which is the Norah Fry Research Centre which specialises in research around disability studies.
+The school houses seven specialist research centres, one of which is the Norah Fry Research Centre, specialising in research around disability studies.
 Specifically, our PhD applicants are interested in exploring policies, practices or societal issues from the point of view of people with disabilities, recognising and valuing their human rights.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.